 A punishing Dallas Cowboys running back whose violent, tackle-breaking style and nose for the endzone made him a fan favorite and a defensive nightmare.

-Marion Barber III didn't just run the football; he attacked it with a ferocity that left defenders bruised and crowds roaring.
-Drafted by the Dallas Cowboys in 2005 out of Minnesota, where he set a school record for rushing touchdowns, Barber quickly defined his role as a closer.
+Marion Barber III rushed for 10 touchdowns in the 2007 season, earning a Pro Bowl selection as the Dallas Cowboys' most feared short-yardage back.
+Drafted out of Minnesota in 2005, where he set a school record for rushing touchdowns, Barber defined his role as a closer.
 He wasn't the starter, but he was the hammer.
-In the fourth quarter, with games on the line, Barber's brutal, no-nonsense style wore down opponents.
-His 2007 Pro Bowl season was a masterpiece of power and production, scoring 10 touchdowns and becoming the league's most feared short-yardage back.
-His signature was an uncanny ability to drag piles of defenders for extra yards and a relentless will that turned potential losses into gains.
-While his physical style may have shortened his prime, his years in Dallas left an indelible mark of pure, unadulterated football toughness.
+In the fourth quarter, with games on the line, his brutal style wore down opponents.
+His signature was an uncanny ability to drag piles of defenders for extra yards.
+His physical style may have shortened his prime, but his years in Dallas displayed pure football toughness.

 1981–1996